TuxVinyards/qqX/.github/ISSUE_TEMPLATE/issue.md

 Problems with quickemu or quickget should be submitted at https://github.com/quickemu-project/quickemu  Qemu at https://gitlab.com/qemu-project/qemu/-/issues

+For advice and discussion try the quickemu  forum at https://discord.gg/sNmz3uw

 ### General Description:

 Host OS ,  qqX, quickemu &  Qemu versions: